 I also cannot help but shamelessly plug a friend of mine’s latest release.
 If you’ve not heard of Amanda Shires, you probably will, and soon.
 Her new CD, Down Fell the Doves, is the deeply haunting sort of alt-country record I can’t resist.
 It’s relevant here because several of the tracks have deeply folkloric elements.
 “Bulletproof” talks about animal curios given to Shires by a man named “Tiger Bill” with the assurance “That’ll make you bulletproof.”
 The song “Deep Dark Below” speaks of a devil who plays a fiddle with a bow made of bone that “sounds like your deepest desires.”
 If you like good, spooky music touched by rock, blues, country, and folk influences (somewhat similar to the marvelous band Devil Makes Three, which Sarah Lawless introduced me to), give Down Fell the Doves a listen.

 Thanks for reading!

-Tags: amanda shires, blues, books, cartulary, catherine yronwode, charles chesnutt, conjure, devil makes three, folklore, h.p. lovecraft, hoodoo, magic, music, new world witchery, recommendations, stories, tales, Vodoun, Voodoo, witch, witch of forest grove, witchcraft, witcheryYou can skip to the end and leave a response.
-Pinging is currently not allowed.
+Tags: amanda shires, blues, books, cartulary, catherine yronwode, charles chesnutt, conjure, devil makes three, folklore, h.p. lovecraft, hoodoo, magic, music, new world witchery, recommendations, stories, tales, Vodoun, Voodoo, witch, witch of forest grove, witchcraft, witcheryBoth comments and pings are currently closed.